iterate/mikrobloggeriet/CONTRIBUTING.md

 # Contributing to Mikrobloggeriet

-Developing on Mikrobloggeriet requires some dependencies to be installed.
+Developing on Mikrobloggeriet requires certain dependencies.

-## Brew
+## Setup a development environment on Mac with Homebrew

 ### Clojure
 Mikrobloggeriet is developed in [Clojure].